AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Background and Related Work

-To accelerate the development of AI-based software, engineers re-use and adapt existing \textit{pre-trained models} (PTMs)~\cite{davis2023reusing}.
-One major source of PTMs is the HuggingFace platform: with over 1 million models and datasets~\cite{huggingfacehub2025}, HuggingFace is the largest and least restrictive PTM registry~\cite{jiang2022ptmsupplychain}.
-As with other forms of software re-use~\cite{krueger1992software}, PTM re-use carries with it the challenges of selecting and evaluating a model~\cite{jiang2023empirical}, with many AI-specific details such as missing model metadata~\cite{jiang2024peatmoss}, architectural discrepancies~\cite{montes2022discrepancies}, and conversion errors~\cite{jajal2024interoperability}.
+To accelerate the development of AI-based software, engineers re-use and adapt existing \textit{pre-trained models} (PTMs)~\citep{davis2023reusing}.
+One major source of PTMs is the HuggingFace platform: with over 1 million models and datasets~\citep{huggingfacehub2025}, HuggingFace is the largest and least restrictive PTM registry~\citep{jiang2022ptmsupplychain}.
+As with other forms of software re-use~\citep{krueger1992software}, PTM re-use carries with it the challenges of selecting and evaluating a model~\citep{jiang2023empirical}, with many AI-specific details such as missing model metadata~\citep{jiang2024peatmoss}, architectural discrepancies~\citep{montes2022discrepancies}, and conversion errors~\citep{jajal2024interoperability}.
 Industry leaders also emphasise risks in PTM re-use and the broader AI supply chain.
-For example, Google extended conventional software supply chain governance to catalogue and manage AI artefacts for security, privacy, and compliance~\cite{chaudhuri2024GoogleAISSCReport}.
-HiddenLayer cautioned that rapid AI adoption may outpace the implementation of adequate safety and security controls~\cite{hiddenlayer}.
+For example, Google extended conventional software supply chain governance to catalogue and manage AI artefacts for security, privacy, and compliance~\citep{chaudhuri2024GoogleAISSCReport}.
+Moreover, international governments and major public open letters from industry leaders have cautioned that rapid AI adoption may outpace the implementation of adequate safety and security controls~\citep{bletchley2023}.

-These discussions underscore some of the difficulties of developing AI-based software, whether directly or via re-use, with AI safety concerns emerging as a key issue.
-However, literature does not describe how developers actually address the AI safety concerns.
-In this work, we fill this gap by examining challenges and mitigation approaches adopted by PTM users through qualitative and quantitative analysis.
+These discussions underscore the challenges of developing AI-based software, whether directly or via reuse, where AI safety concerns and the immediate consequences of AI component failures have emerged as primary issues. \textit{However, literature does not describe how developers actually address these concerns.} In this work, we fill this gap by examining challenges and mitigation approaches adopted by PTM users through qualitative and quantitative analysis.